OxfordRSE/python-packaging-course/site/content/intermezzo_virtual_environments/make_virtual_environments_a_habit.md

 our package `tstools` is installed in normal, non-editable mode, possibly along all the other packages that we need for this particular analysis.

+{{% notice warning %}}
-> Most GNU/Linux distributions as well as MacOS come with a version of python already installed.
+Most GNU/Linux distributions as well as MacOS come with a version of python already installed.
-> This version is often referred to as the _system python_ or the _base python_. **Leave it alone**.
+This version is often referred to as the _system python_ or the _base python_. **Leave it alone**.
-> As the name suggest, this version of python is used likely to be used by some parts of your system,
-> and updating or breaking it would mean breaking these partsof your system that rely on it.
+As the name suggest, this version of python is used likely to be used by some parts of your system, and updating or breaking it would mean breaking these partsof your system that rely on it.
+{{% /notice %}}